darkoperator/dnsrecon/README.md

 ###Date: 5/2/12
 ###Changes:
 - Fixes for Python 3 compatibility.
-- Fixed key values for when saving results to XML and CSV.
+- Fixed key values when saving results to XML and CSV.

 ##Version 0.7.0

 ###Date: 3/2/12
 ###Changes:
-- Fixes to zone walk option.
+- Fixes to zonewalk option.
 - Query for _domainkey record in standard enumeration.

 ##Version 0.6.8

 ###Date: 2/15/12
 ###Changes:
-- Added tool folder with python script for parsing results in XML and CSV format.
-Provide ability to filter and extract hostnames and subdomains.
+- Added tool folder with Python script for parsing results in XML and CSV format.
+- Added the ability to filter and extract hostnames and subdomains.
 - Added Metasploit plugin for importing into Metasploit the CSV and XML results in a very fast manner using Nokogiri for XML.
 It will add hosts, notes for hostnames and service entries.
 -Improvements on the zone transfer code:
 	- Handling of zones with no NS records.
 	- Proper parsing of PTR records in returned zones.
-	- De-duplication of NS record IP addresses.
+	- De-duplication of NS records IP addresses.
 	- Provide additional info on failure.
-	- Provide more infomation on actions being taken.
+	- Provide more info on actions being taken.

 - Bug fixes reported by users at RandomStorm and by Robin Wood.
 - Zone walking has been greatly improved including the accuracy of the results and the formatting to extract the information in a manner more useful for a pentester.